PTsolvers/Julia-HPC-Scales/README.md

 Once done, let's run the script and briefly check how iteration count normalised by `nx` scales when changing the grid resolution.

 ### ✏️ Task 2: The accelerated pseudo-transient method
-As you can see, the iteration count does not really scales with increasing grid resolution and the overall iteration count is really large.
+As you can see, the iteration count scales quadratically with increasing grid resolution and the overall iteration count is really large.

 To address this issue, we can implement the accelerated pseudo-transient method [(Räss et al., 2022)](https://doi.org/10.5194/gmd-15-5757-2022).
 Practically, we will define residuals for both x and z fluxes (`Rqx`, `Rqz`) and provide an update rule based on some optimal numerical parameters consistent with the derivations in [(Räss et al., 2022)](https://doi.org/10.5194/gmd-15-5757-2022).